KeyboardKit/KeyboardKit/README.md

 ## About KeyboardKit

-KeyboardKit is a SwiftUI SDK that lets you create fully customizable [keyboard extensions][About] with a few lines of code.
+KeyboardKit lets you create amazing [custom keyboards][About] with a few lines of code, using Swift & SwiftUI.

-KeyboardKit extends Apple's limited keyboard APIs with more capabilities, and provides additional functionality, to let you build outstanding custom keyboards with little effort.

 <p align="center">
     <img src ="Resources/Demo.gif" width=450 />
 </p>

-KeyboardKit is open-source and completely free.
-It can be extended with [KeyboardKit Pro][Pro] to unlock Pro features, like localized keyboards, autocomplete & autocorrect, AI support, an emoji keyboard, themes, dictation, and more.
+KeyboardKit extends Apple's limited keyboard APIs with more capabilities.
+It can be extended with [KeyboardKit Pro][Pro], which unlocks localized keyboards, autocomplete, an emoji keyboard, AI support, themes, and much more.